Kandregulayaswanth1607/opencv-projects-/README.md

 * Draws the path followed by the object
 * Includes noise reduction and smoothing techniques

+### 3 vision based robot controller
+ * extended version of the object tracking code
+ * their will be an arrow pointed towards the object for easy navigation.

 ---

 ## 🛠️ Technologies Used